23 Beekman Place: Initial work

 Paul Rudolph leased the fourth-floor apartment from Marsciano in 1961, and he began making modifications to the apartment soon afterward.
 At the time, he was still living in New Haven, Connecticut, serving as department head at the Yale School of Architecture.
 He initially may have used the apartment as a workplace or weekend residence before making it his main residence in 1965.
 Rudolph also designed and opened his first Manhattan office at 26 West 58th Street around the same time.
 Rudolph's initial changes to his Beekman Place apartment were meant to maximize use of the relatively small space, as his unit only covered 800 ft2.

 His first series of renovations was completed by 1967, when he was still largely based in New Haven.
-With the completion of Rudolph's first renovation, Barbara Plumb wrote that the "one-bedroom apartment may be small, but its influence is likely to be huge" because of Rudolph's residence there.
 Rudolph ultimately remained at 23 Beekman Place for the rest of his life.
 Rudolph opened an office at 54 West 57th Street after his 58th Street office was demolished in 1968 to make way for the Solow Building.
 It was at the 57th Street office that Rudolph planned further alterations to the Beekman Place townhouse.
 Rudolph continued to modify the designs, being not completely satisfied by them.
-By 1975, architectural writer Robert A. M. Stern said Rudolph's apartment had become "a remarkable composition of floating townhouses and mirrored units".
 Rudolph wrote in 1978 that his first design of the interior was conceptual, being "never more than a series of sketches, or studies, for other projects".